tokajer/smtprelayd/PROGRESS.md

 no existing test file — so this should be exercised on real hardware (a fresh uninstall with "Yes, delete it") together with the rest of the not-yet-hardware-verified half of this feature, see Open defects.
+**Same session, follow-up from a pasted `msiexec /L*v` upgrade log** (0.2.15 → 0.2.16, `ATAXVM-STSC`): reported as getting "2803" on an install-over.
+Confirmed harmless and unrelated to the fix above: `PurgeDataDirCA` is `Skipping action ... (condition is false)` both times it is evaluated in the log (`CLEANDATA` stayed `0`), so `purgeDataDir` never ran in this test at all, and the install finished with "Installation completed successfully" / success status `0`.
+The `DEBUG: Error 2803: Dialog View did not find a record for the dialog` / `Error 2867: The error dialog property is not set` pairs each appear immediately after a `RESTART MANAGER: Session opened` line — Restart Manager detects the running service's locked `smtprelayd-windows-amd64.exe` before `StopServiceCA` runs later in the sequence and tries to show its standard "files in use" prompt, which this MSI has no `Dialog` table entry for.
+This is the twenty-second session's `-sice:ICE20` suppression (added when `PurgeDataDlg` made ICE20 demand the full standard dialog set) showing up at runtime rather than link time: the engine's own fallback still triggers here, fails to find a dialog to show, logs 2803/2867, and proceeds anyway (`InstallValidate` returns 1).
+Log-noise only, not a functional defect — left as an open, low-priority cosmetic item rather than fixed, since closing it properly means authoring a real `FilesInUse` dialog and `ErrorDialog` property, i.e. adopting more of WixUI's standard dialog set than this MSI has ever wanted.
 **Previous session**: 2026-08-18 (twenty-second session) — Two open Phase 5 checklist items field-verified, plus a small feature added on request.
 First, the field report: a non-admin Windows install triggers a UAC elevation